About Friends of Birch Bay Library and the Board of Directors

 Brian Bell ~ Communications

 Brian Bell has spent much of his spare time in libraries, starting in middle school in Vancouver (BC), absorbing many great (and some just entertaining) works of literature; so much to read and so little time.
 He had his first brush with computers in high school and went on to earn his Computer Science degree in 1974.
-It could be said that since then he’s spent several decades laboring to make the darn things perform interesting and useful tasks.
-Brian and wife Karen relocated to Birch Bay from Michigan in 2012, in preparation for a planned 2014 retirement after 40 years of gainful employment across Canada and the US, all in the field of industrial computing.
+Since then he’s spent several decades laboring to make the darn things perform interesting and useful tasks.
+Brian and wife Karen relocated to Birch Bay from Michigan in 2012, in preparation for a planned 2014 retirement.
 With time on his hands following retirement, Brian learned of an initiative to build a library in beautiful Birch Bay.
 Intrigued at the prospect of working with a bunch of smart, like-minded volunteers to help make it happen, he joined FOBBL and was elected as a director, focusing on communications.
 Books, computers and a community library in which to house them: What could be finer?

 Doralee Booth ~ Development